UnlimitedDrip/ProjectPinecone/README.md

 test('Professor Rating works', () =>
 {expect(display("CS 105", "Otte").rating).toEqual('3.4/5');});

-The reasonb behind this structure for the testing is to allow the tester to return an entire object instead of an specific part of the object to compared it with a certain value and it is also the best acommodation to test using Jest.
+The reason behind this structure for the testing is to allow the tester to return an entire object instead of an specific part of the object to compared it with a certain value and it is also the best acommodation to test using Jest.

 ## [Deployment](https://github.com/UnlimitedDrip/ProjectPinecone/#deployment)